The Biological Filtration process

 7. Less cost and hassles with fewer maintenance frequencies.

 8. Less cost in power usages and less backwash water usages.

 9. Proven high performance in many, high intensive fish farm recirculating systems across Australia.

 10. And they are currently being used in Australian institutions for further applications in microbiology because of their advanced designs.

 Ultra Violet Sterilisation and Clarification

-Fishponds that receive more than a few hours of direct sunlight per day run the risk of developing algal blooms, which are both unsightly andcan sometimes pose a threat to your fish’s health.
-Algal cells can rob your water of oxygen at night, when they are not photosynthesising.
+Fishponds that receive more than a few hours of direct sunlight per day run the risk of developing algal blooms, which are both unsightly and can sometimes pose a threat to your fish’s health.
+Algal cells can rob your water of oxygen at night when they are not photosynthesizing.
 Ponds that receive direct sunlight, particularly in summer, need U.V. filtration.
-This is because single celled algae only need the smallest concentration of nutrients to flourish and turn your pond green in the presence of intense sunlight.
+This is because single-celled algae only need the smallest concentration of nutrients to flourish and turn your pond green in the presence of intense sunlight.
 This is why it is better to build a pond in semi shade if possible.
 Ponds that receive at least 3 hours of direct sunlight per day usually require additional filtration in the form of U.V. filtration.

-There are two types of Ultra violet light filtration: U.V. clarification and U.V. sterilisation.
-Both work by the pumping of water through a cylinder containing an ultra-violet light, which radiates the passing water, having an effect on the single celled organisms living within the water.
+There are two types of Ultraviolet light filtration: U.V. clarification and U.V. sterilisation.
+Both work by the pumping of water through a cylinder containing an ultra-violet light, which radiates the passing water, having an effect on the single-celled organisms living in the water.
 The wattage and particular wavelengths of U.V. light determine the effect that this process has on the cells.